lextoumbourou/ansible-linode/README.markdown

 # Linode Module for Ansible

-## Status

-Currently in beta.
-This is my first Ansible module and I'm still getting my head around how they work, so bare with me a bit.
-If you are brave and want to play with it please go right ahead.

 ## Overview

 A simple way to manage Linodes via Ansible.
 Supports creating, destroying, shutting down, rebooting and starting a Linode.